By W.S. Rendra

 Aren’t their mothers the gateway to the universe?

-“Mother, I’ve become the errand boy of foreign capital,
+“Mother, I’ve become the lap dog of foreign capital,

-That makes goods which do nothing to reduce the poverty of the people,
+Who makes goods which don’t do anything to reduce the people’s poverty,

 Then I bought a government mountain real cheap,